antoine3000/dok-antoine/content/fabac-assignments/2020-02-14-computer-controlled-cutting/_index.md

 <video><source src="multicam-test.mp4"></video>

-We didn't do enough tests to know well the machine because of the time we'd at our disposition.
+We didn't do enough tests to know well the machine because of the time we had at our disposition.
 It would be interesting to compare the results with the other machine to know how much energy it does require and how fast is the industrial machine compare to the others.
 Anyway, here are the values we collected when testing the Multicam2000.

 | Machine | Material | Technique | Speed | Power |
 | --- | --- | --- | --- | --- |